Neal Davis talks humanities, civil and criminal law, and why he loves going to trial

 “I am really proud of that one,” Davis said, smiling.

-Both with Jed and on his own, Davis has a practice that is thriving.
+Davis has a practice that is thriving.
 That does not mean he has no other interests, though.

 “I love to spend time with my kids,” Davis said.
 “We enjoy going to museums, watching movies, and playing outside.
 Really, old-school stuff.
 We try to limit electronics and make a rule of eating dinner together every night – even if I have to work late.”